Maa Tara Chandi Temple

 Maa Tara Chandi Temple is a Hindu temple dedicated to Maa Shakti or Maa Durga, located in Sasaram, Bihar, India.
-It is one of the 51 Shakti Peetha.
+It is one of the 51 Shakta pithas.

 History

-Maa Tarachandi Shakti Peetha, also called Maa Tarachandi, is the oldest and one of the most sacred temples of Sasaram.
-It is regarded as one of the 51 Siddha Shakti Pithas in India.
+Maa Tarachandi Shakta pitha, also called Maa Tarachandi, is the oldest and one of the most sacred temples of Sasaram.
+It is regarded as one of the 51 Siddha Shakta pithas in India.
+Maa tara chandi is a kuldevi of the surwar rajput(gaur dynasty) who are presently living as a royal family of Namudag state.
 According to Pauranic legends, the "right eye" (Netra) of the corpse of Sati had fallen here when it was chopped off by Lord Vishnu with his "Sudarshan Chakra".
 The ancient temple, originally called Maa Sati, is believed to be the abode of the goddess Durga Maa Tara Chandi.